WWE Intercontinental Championship: Belt design

 The 1985 version of the Intercontinental Championship belt, designed by Reggie Parks, consisted of a gold center plate featuring a blue globe, with the red WWF block logo on top which was later changed to gold.
 On the top ribbon of the belt it read "INTERCONTINENTAL" with the three stars on each side, while the bottom inscription read "HEAVYWEIGHT WRESTLING CHAMPION".
 The championship belt also had four identical side plates.
-Like the main WWF Championship, the strap could be changed to a custom color such as yellow worn by The Ultimate Warrior and blue worn by Shawn Michaels.
+Like the main WWF Championship, the strap could be changed to a custom color such as yellow worn by Ultimate Warrior and blue worn by Shawn Michaels.

 In 1997, after Stone Cold Steve Austin won the title, the Intercontinental Championship was redesigned after he threw the previous belt into a river.
 The belt originally had a purple strap and the WWF block logo, but was later redesigned again with a black strap and the WWF scratch logo.
 The center plate was oval shaped and featured an oval shaped world map with the company's logo in the center.
 On the top it had six faux diamonds and the inscription initially read "World Wrestling Federation" while the bottom had two texts reading "INTERCONTINENTAL" on the ribbon and "CHAMPION" on the bottom.
 Each of the four side plates represented the continents: the first plate contained the WWF logo and the text Antarctica, the second plate read Europe and Africa, while the third plate represented the Americas (North America and South America) and the fourth plate read Asia and Australia.
 The belt's design was modified after the company's name change in 2002 from WWF to WWE, replacing the text with "World Wrestling Entertainment" accordingly.